 Despite fertile lands and a large economy, many people in the U.S. are without work and don't have enough to eat.
-In the past two years, 2.6 million people have slipped into poverty; that's the highest number of people below the poverty line in twenty years.
-One in six children in the U.S. don’t know where or when they will find their next meal.
+One in six children in the U.S. don't know where or when they will find their next meal.

 Two areas in particular suffer from extreme poverty: the Appalachia region, which stretches from rural Pennsylvania to northern Alabama, and the Arkansas Delta, which follows the Mississippi River along the eastern half of the state.
 Unemployment rates in those areas are double that of the nation, and approximately one in four people in the Delta and one in three children in Appalachia suffer from a lack of access to healthy food.